Spectrum Imaging

 Note: At least 2 points have to be specified before SI acquisition can start.

-Arrange position buttons – Click these buttons to arrange (selected) positions in various ways over the field of view
+Arrange position buttons – Click these buttons to arrange (selected) positions in various ways over the field of view.

 Time Series